dluxemburg/reveal-run-in-terminal/readme.md

 </section>
 ```

-The `section` elements for reveal-terminal-slide slides use these attributes:
+The `section` elements for reveal-run-in-terminal slides use these attributes:

 - **`data-run-in-terminal`** (_required_): Path to the code to display and run.
 - **`data-run-in-terminal-bin`** (_required unless `defaultBin` was passed to `TerminalSlides#init`_): The executable used to run the code example.